 4. Safety Risks

 When you use headphones and earphones, it’s hard to know what’s going on around you.
-Sirens,
+Sirens, car horns, and oncoming trains will be drowned out by your tunes.
+This is why it’s risky to walk around while listening to music.

 In fact, according to the University of Maryland Medical Center, injuries involving headphones and vehicles have tripled since 2004.
 Of these cases, 75 percent were lead to death.6